enter-haken/rasmus/readme.md

 * elixir 1.5.2 with erlang >= 20
 * PostgreSQL >= 9.0

-For building the landing page there is also a requirement for `nodejs` and globaly installed `gulp`
+For building the landing page there is also a requirement for `nodejs` and globally installed `gulp`

 The standard user `postgres` must exist to create the database for `rasmus`.